Learning media Design

 understanding expert practices

-• learn the best and worst practices of documentation
+Identify best and worst practices in documentation.

 Findings